GospelBG/ChatPointsTTV/README.md

     - **Using a key-based authentication** *(recommended)*:
     You will need a Client ID and Access token.
 You can get one mannually or through a website as [Twitch Token Generator](https://twitchtokengenerator.com).
 Make sure to add all the [needed scopes](#twitch-scopes).
-    Uncomment `CUSTOM_CLIENT_ID` and `CUSTOM_ACCESS_TOKEN` on the config file and add your Client ID and Token onto the corresponding fields.
+    Uncomment `TWITCH_CLIENT_ID` and `TWITCH_ACCESS_TOKEN` on the config file and add your Client ID and Token onto the corresponding fields.
     Once the server has started you just need to run `/twitch link` and your account will be automatically logged in.
 You may need to refresh the token when it expires.

     - **Log in through a browser**: